A Week with the French

 6:30pm – apéro and discussion of tomorrow’s activities.

-Friday, 3:30 – Today we'll switch things up by giving you the morning free and assembling this afternoon for a Champagne tasting with Benoît.
-We'll meet at the hotel at 3:30 and make our way to the foot of Sacré Coeur where we'll find this gem of a Champagne bar and its charming owner, an expert in the most elegant of French wines.
-Here we'll taste three different Champagnes, paired with some lovely cheeses and bread, not to mention the best butter you've ever tasted.
-Benoît will teach us a bit about where and how Champagne is made, and you'll let your tastebuds tell you which of the grape varieties you prefer.
-If you're interested in taking some Champagne home, this is a great place to pick up a bottle or two.
+Friday, 3:30 – Today we'll switch things up by giving you the morning free and assembling this afternoon for a Champagne tasting.
+We'll meet at the hotel at 3:30 and wander around the 6th arrondissement as we make our way to the bubbles!
+We'll taste a few different Champagnes, and you'll learn how this golden elixir is made while letting your tastebuds tell you which of the grape varieties you prefer.
+If you're interested in taking some Champagne home, you can pick up a bottle or two here too!

-We'll have our usual apéro discussion here, and afterward you may want to have dinner in the area as there are many great restaurants to choose from.
+We'll wrap up our week together by having our final apéro together here.
+Afterward you may want to have dinner in the area as there are many great restaurants to choose from.

 *We'll do our best to stick to this itinerary, but strikes and other unforeseen circumstances can happen.
 Don't worry though.
 There's always an equally enticing plan B if we need it.